1309928130/1309928130.github.io/_pages/about.md

 He is also a PhD candidate at the [Urban Design section](https://urbandesigntudelft.nl/), of the Urbanism department, of the Architecture and the Built Environment faculty, at TU Delft.

-He holds a Bachelor of Architecture (BArch) degree from Chongqing University (2016) and an MSc from Tongji University (2021).
-He worked in Shanghai Tianhua Architecture Planning & Engineering doing projects of shopping malls and residential districts during 2016-2017.
+He holds an MSc from Tongji University (2021) and a Bachelor of Architecture (BArch) degree from Chongqing University (2016).
+He worked in Shanghai Tianhua Architecture Planning & Engineering, doing projects of shopping malls and residential districts during 2016-2017.

 Research interests
 ======